Slava-AV/savemenu/README.md

 - QR-code generation
 - menu is installable as PWA (Progressive Web App)

 `This is a copy of a private repository made for informational purposes.
-Some code is ommitted.`
+Some code is omitted.`